Anger Management For Dummies

 Reward yourself for exercising self-control.

-Decide how you want to feel after you express your anger.
+Decide how you want to feel after you express your assertive communication.
 Do you want to feel ashamed or embarrassed?
-Or, do you want to feel like you have a better understanding of the person you were angry at?
+Or do you want to feel like you have a better understanding of the person you were angry at?
+Do you truly want to solve a problem?

 Be respectful.
 No rolling of your eyes, finger-pointing, cussing, lecturing, or sighing.